8-bit Personal Computer - Dismantled for reference and curiosity

-In effect the seemingly attractive membrane keyboard is horrible to type on and hardly ever used bar in a few educational titles and for selecting games.
-A cartridge titled 'Computer Intro!' was released to ease new enthusiasts into programming and you can write your own programs (slowly) in BASIC or machine code but almost anyone who tried would agree that it wasn't a pleasant experience.
-Also, there is also no way to save your programs once you've written them.
-There are three unused port covers on the back of the G7000 which may indicate that extra peripherals had been planned but never eventuated.
-More on this below**.
+Unfortunately the large, membrane keyboard (visually customer engaging at the time) is horrible to type on and hardly ever used other than for a few educational titles and for selecting games.
+A cartridge titled 'Computer Intro!' was released to ease new enthusiasts into programming and you can write your own programs (slowly) in BASIC or machine code.
+Almost anyone who tried would agree that it wasn't a pleasant experience.
+Out of the box, there was no way to save the programs you've written until the release of add-on hardware later.

-To its credit the G7000 had great joysticks for the day and the marketers they didn't miss a chance to advertise the fact.
-They were good, eight directional, self centring and required very little force to move the stick to its maximum point of travel.
-This was quite a selling point, or so the advertising stated when comparing them to the Atari 2600 joysticks which admittedly were quite stiff.
+Adding to this mixed bag, the G7000 had great joysticks for the day and marketers they didn't miss a chance to advertise the fact.
+They were good, eight directional, self centering and required very little force to move the stick to its maximum point of travel.
+This was advertised as quite a selling point with the compared to the Atari 2600 joysticks that are comparatively quite stiff.

-The G7000 has 'okay', single channel sound as is but consumers could buy an expansion module called 'The Voice' which added surprisingly good additional sound capabilities and very good speech synthesis.
+The G7000 has okay, single channel sound and users could buy an expansion module called 'The Voice' that added surprisingly good sound capabilities and very capable speech synthesis.

-Graphically the G7000 was inferior to the Atari 2600 and later to the Intellivision but to its credit the characters on screen moved more smoothly than other consoles.
-So you got slightly more boxy graphics but a more natural movement feel which made the G7000 seem more capable... apparently.
+Graphically the G7000 was inferior to the Atari 2600 and later to the Intellivision, however to its credit, the characters on screen moved more smoothly than other consoles.
+So the experience was slightly more boxy graphics with more natural movement making the G7000 seem more capable.

-A lesser known add-on is the 'VU-0011 Modulateur SECAM' which allowed the G7000 to output to SECAM.
+A lesser known add-on is the 'VU-0011 Modulateur SECAM' that allowed the G7000 to output to SECAM.

-Philips later released a number of different versions of the G7000, all with different hardware to entice buyers.
-Units in this series are the G7000, G7200, G7400, G7401 and the N60, some of which came as a combo CRT screen/keyboard/computer all in one shell.
+Philips later released a number of different versions of the G7000 all with different hardware to entice buyers.
+Units in this series are the G7000, G7200, G7400, G7401 and the N60.
+Some came as a combo CRT screen/keyboard/computer all in one shell.